Irritable Bowel Syndrome and Medication Efficacy

-Patients typically benefit from introducing bulk laxatives to their daily diets in order to firm up loose stool and promote normal bowel movement.
-Bulk laxatives should be taken on a regular schedule in order to keep constipation at bay.
+Patients typically benefit from introducing bulk laxatives to their daily diets to firm up the loose stool and promote normal bowel movement.
+Bulk laxatives should be taken on a regular schedule to keep constipation at bay.

 The use of probiotics to ease the symptoms of IBS has shown great promise in treating this disease.
 Probiotics help restore good bacteria in the intestinal tract and help bring balance between good and bad bacteria in the body.
 Patients with IBS tend to have a deficiency in acidophilus which helps prevent irritation in the intestines.

 While there still is a need for further research into effective medications for IBS, maintaining intestinal health and physical well-being for IBS sufferers remains reliant upon the current medications available.
-Along with a healthy diet, IBS medications are able to improve the overall prognosis for patients battling this condition.
+Along with a healthy diet, IBS medications can improve the overall prognosis for patients battling this condition.